NikitaIvanovV/atom-tic80/README.md

 4. ...
 5. Done!

+##### All-in-one file

-<a name="save-code"></a> Since 0.80.0, using TIC's PRO-version, you can save cart files as code files.
+Since 0.80.0, using TIC's PRO-version, you can save cart files as code files.
 If you want to keep both code and game assets in a single file, specify extension in step 3 (e. g. `save <your-game>.lua`).

 <!-- screenshot -->